| EPISTLE TO THE GALATIANS. PART

 was saved.
 The open boldness of his unsparing rebuke, delivered before some

-the entire chapter], If thou, being a Jew, livest as do the Gentiles,
+entire chapter], If thou, being a Jew, livest as do the Gentiles, and

 Jews by nature, and not sinners of the Gentiles, 16 yet

-in Jesus Christ, even we believed on Christ Jesus, that we might be justified
+Jesus Christ, even we believed on Christ Jesus, that we might be justified by

-by faith in Christ, and not by the works of the law: because by the works of
+faith in Christ, and not by the works of the law: because by the works of the

 livest, as is shown by your past custom, like a